Rational emotive behavior therapy (REBT): definition, application, and effectivity

 Rational emotive behavior therapy (REBT) is a type of psychotherapy that focuses on identifying irrational beliefs in order to change them and thereby positively influence emotions and behavior.
 It is considered a precursor to cognitive-behavioral therapy.

-Rational emotive behavior therapy has many applications.
-Some of its most common uses include depression, anxiety, addictive behaviors, phobias, overwhelming feelings of anger, procrastination, disordered eating habits, aggression, and sleep problems.
+Through regular sessions, patients learn to identify these beliefs and challenge them so they’re able to modify their thoughts and behaviors.Rational emotive behavior therapy has several applications.
+Its most common uses include depression, anxiety, addictive behaviors, phobias, overwhelming feelings of anger, procrastination, disordered eating habits, aggression, and sleep problems.

 What is Rational emotive behavior therapy (REBT)?

 Rational emotive behavior therapy (REBT) is a therapy that focuses on changing irrational and self-defeating thoughts and beliefs to help people learn to manage their emotions.
-As a pioneering type of cognitive-behavioral therapy (CBT), REBT is action-oriented and enables patients to challenge their dysfunctional thoughts to positively influence their behaviors.
+As a pioneering type of cognitive behavioral therapy (CBT), REBT is action-oriented and enables patients to challenge their dysfunctional thoughts to positively influence their behaviors.

-Rational emotive behavior therapy is based on the idea that every person wants to do well in life, Healthline explains.
+The foundation of REBT is the notion that, in general, individuals desire to succeed in life, according to an article titled, “Rational Emotive Behavior Therapy” last updated in September 2018 by Healthline.
 Everyone wants to be happy and satisfied, but sometimes we meet obstacles created by irrational thoughts and feelings.
 Irrational beliefs and negative thinking patterns affect how we perceive different events and situations.
 They make us perceive everything negatively, in most cases.

 This form of CBT is based on three core principles, called the ABCs of REBT.
 Here, A refers to an activating situation that triggers a negative response.
 Letter B stands for beliefs and irrational thoughts about that situation.
 And C refers to consequences resulting from those irrational beliefs.
 In most cases, the consequences are distressing emotions.